 Access to Streaming Media

-Many streaming services, such as Netflix, attempt to block traffic from VPNs.
-That’s because media networks often offer exclusive distribution rights to shows in certain countries, so Netflix may not have the right to offer a movie or show to residents of that country.
+Netflix and many other streaming services attempt to block traffic from VPNs.
+That’s because media licenses often offer exclusive distribution rights to shows in certain countries, so Netflix may not have the right to offer a movie or show to residents of that country.

-Some VPN services have an extremely high success rate at bypassing Netflix’s firewall, while other services almost never seem to get through.
+Some VPN services have an extremely high success rate at bypassing Netflix’s firewall, while other services rarely seem to get through.
 Here’s the success rate I had when testing each service:

 - Surfshark: 100% (9 out of 9 servers tested)